The 7 best HR software and tool options to consider in 2023

 The market for HR software is vast and has something for businesses of every type and size.
 The key is finding the system that best addresses your priorities and requirements.

 The seven vendors included in this list of the best HR software offer comprehensive human capital management suites that are suitable for both mid-market and large organizations that prefer an all-in-one system.
-These products include core HR (employee records, payroll and benefits), talent management (recruiting, learning, performance and compensation management) and other essential HR tools.
+These products include core HR (employee records, payroll and benefits), talent management (recruiting, learning, performance and compensation management and succession planning) and other essential HR tools.

 The products named here are each vendor's flagship or most current HCM suite.
 All are highly configurable and offer key features and HR tools to support complex needs.
 All the systems are delivered in the cloud via software as a service, relieving your IT team of the responsibility of maintaining the hardware and software.
 They are listed in alphabetical order.